Question: How coffee affects breathing? More specifically, how does it affect asthmatics?

 I admit, I still like coffee!
-Periodically, especially on a gloomy day, I enjoy a cup.
-It always affects my breathing: my inhalation and exhalation speed up, shortening the natural pause in between.
-Usually, it takes about fifteen minutes of breathing awareness to re-establish a healthy pattern of breathing.
-I should stop drinking coffee, I know, but I am not perfect!
+Periodically, I enjoy a cup and sometimes two, especially on a gloomy day.
+Coffee always affects my breathing: my inhalation and exhalation speed up, shortening the natural pause in between.
+Usually, it takes about fifteen minutes of breathing awareness to re-establish healthy breathing patterns.
+I know I should stop drinking coffee, but I am not perfect!